sathya43/Sathyanarayana_FOPJava_LabAlgo2/README.md

            You want to make a payment of amount x, in such a way that the higher denomination is used to make exact payment.

 Both files have main method.
-They can br run as java application
+They can be run individually as java application and verify the output expected.